JetBrains/Qodana/topics/clang.md

             &nbsp;&nbsp;cmake -S . -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=ON
         </code-block>
         <p>
-          For non-community %qdcpp%, this is not necessary.
-Assuming you have a <a href="https://intellij-support.jetbrains.com/hc/en-us/articles/207252755-Which-build-systems-are-supported-Do-you-plan-to-support-any-other-build-systems">build system supported by CLion</a>, the project will be configured automatically.
-Note that this includes <code>compile_commands.json</code> files placed at the project root (NOT the <code>build/</code> folder).
+          You can skip this step for the %qdcpp% linter.
+Assuming that you have a <a href="%build-system%">build system supported by CLion</a>, the project will be configured automatically.
+This includes <code>compile_commands.json</code> files placed at the project root, not in the <code>build/</code> directory.
         </p>
     </step>
     <step>